 Tran, Van C., Jennifer Lee, Oshin Khachikian, and Jess Lee.
 2018.
 “Hyper-Selectivity, Racial Mobility, and the Remaking of Race.”
 In The Russell Sage Foundation Journal of the Social Sciences, Special Issue on Immigration and Identities: Race and Ethnicity in a Changing United States.
-Edited by Kay Deaux, Katharine Donato and Nancy Foner, forthcoming.
+Edited by Kay Deaux, Katharine Donato and Nancy Foner, in press.

 Tran, Van C. 2017.
 “Beyond the Ballot Box: Age-At-Arrival, Civic Institutions, and Political Participation among Latinos.”
 Journal of Ethnic and Migration Studies 43(5):766-790.

 Tran, Van C. and Nicol M. Valdez.
 2017.
 “Second-Generation Decline or Advantage?
 Latino Assimilation in the Aftermath of the Great Recession.”
 International Migration Review 51(1): 155-190.

 Tran, Van C. 2016.
 “Ethnic Culture and Social Mobility among the Asian Second Generation.”
 Ethnic and Racial Studies 39(13): 2398-2403.

 Tran, Van C. 2016 “Social Mobility among Second-Generation Latinos.”
 Contexts 15(2): 28-33.

 Tran, Van C. 2015.
 “Revisiting the Americano Dream.”
 Pathways, Spring 2015: 18-23.